 - Bake at 350 degrees for 40-45 minutes or until the cake springs back when lightly touched.

-- Cool for 10 minutes or until pan can be managed with bare hands.
+- Cool for 10 minutes or until the pan can be managed with bare hands.

-- Slide spatial around cake to loosen from pan; carefully remove the cake to a cooling rack and allow it to cool completely.
+- Slide a spatula around the cake to loosen from the pan; carefully remove the cake to a cooling rack and allow it to cool completely.

 - Dust with powdered sugar immediately before serving.

-Just a few notes about this cake: It is SO easy to mix up and pop in the oven, this is my husband’s recipe of choice when he’s baking something to take to his office for work parties and such.
-It is NOT easy to cleanly pop out of a pan.
-Grease that pan really well and it is imperative that you remove it from the pan at the right time.
-I’ve found that if you can handle the pan with your bare hands, but before it’s totally cooled, that you’ll have the best chance.
-I also use a tiny spatula and work it down around all the sides and as much of the top of the cake as I can before tipping the pan upside down.
+- I also use a tiny spatula and work it down around all the sides and as much of the top of the cake as I can before tipping the pan upside down.
 If some of the cake gets stuck in the pan, just use your spatula to loosen what’s left and then plunk it out on top of the rest of the cake.
 Once the powdered sugar is on there, no one will even notice that there’s a break in the cake.
 And if they do, they won’t care once they get it into their mouths!
-Also, if you prefer a non-alcoholic version, we substitute coffee or espresso for the Kahlua.
-It is not the same, but it is still delicious.
-Happy baking!